 Accounting is a competitive field from the get-go, so it’s never too early to start preparing: undergraduate-level courses and real-world experience can show an admissions committee that you are a motivated student who can make it in this challenging field.

 Certified Public Accountant (CPA) Requirements

-If your goal is to become a licensed CPA, you will need to complete 150 credits in most states – more than the 120 normally required for a Bachelor’s degree.
-You may complete the additional credits by earning a Master’s degree, by double-majoring or by undertaking additional coursework within your school.
+If your goal is to become a licensed CPA, you will need to complete 150 credits in most states.
+This is more than the 120 credit hours normally required for a Bachelor’s degree.
+You may complete the additional credits by earning a Master’s degree, by double-majoring, or by undertaking additional coursework within your school.

-Once you have fulfilled your state’s CPA educational requirements (including compulsory courses), you will have to pass the CPA exam as well as an ethics examination.
-You will also have to acquire a certain amount of accounting experience (1-2 years) before you can become a licensed CPA.
+Once you have fulfilled your state’s CPA educational requirements (including compulsory courses), you will have to pass the CPA exam.
+Additionally, you may need to pass an ethics examination as well to receive licensure in some states.
+Furthermore, you’ll have to acquire a certain amount of accountancy experience (1-2 years) before becoming a licensed CPA.

 An alternative certification that you can obtain is CFP (Certified Financial Planner).
 To achieve this, you will need to hold a Bachelor’s degree or higher and to pass the CFP exam, which requires knowledge of a wide range of financial planning topics.
 You must also acquire three years of professional experience in financial planning.
 Student’s who use a top CFP review course definitely have an advantage and leg up on their peers.

 If you hold any other CFP-board approved designation (including Ph.D. in business and CPA) you are entitled to sit for the CFP exam regardless of other requirements.

 Certified Management Accountant (CMA) Requirements

 To become licensed as a Certified Management Accountant, you will need to hold a Bachelor’s degree from an accredited school, as well as two years of professional experience.